 Items from the restaurant menu are available 24 hours a day.

 Flights from the USA and Europe arrive at St Maarten Juliana airport (SXM).
 Try Air Caraibes (aircaraibesexpress.com) or St Barth Commuter (stbarthcommuter.com) to catch a 15-minute flight from St Maarten to Gustaf III Airport on St Barth.
-Roundtrip transfers from the airport to the hotel are included in the room rates.
+Roundtrip transfers from the airport to the hotel are around 10 minutes and are included in the room rates.

 A car is not necessary, but Gustavia III airport offers car rentals through major agencies.
 The airport is a 10-minute drive from the hotel, and there’s plenty of free parking.